 Even so, they remained loyal to God.
 In turn, He confirmed they were doing the right thing.

 What visions did Ellen White have about the Sabbath?

 Ellen White had a few significant visions about the Sabbath.
 The first one helped confirm her conclusion that she should keep the seventh day holy.
 The others that followed dealt with details, such as how it’s connected to Bible prophecy and last-day events, and when Sabbath begins and ends each week.

-But these visions did not give her new ideas outside the Bible.
+But these visions did not give her new ideas outside of Scripture.
 Instead, they confirmed what she and other believers had already been studying in the Bible.

 She emphasized this point in one of her letters:

 “I believed the truth upon the Sabbath question before I had seen anything in vision in reference to the Sabbath.”4

 Instead of the visions convincing her of the truth, they helped her to see the Sabbath’s importance.

 The Sabbath halo vision